flapdoodle-oss/de.flapdoodle.reverse/src/test/resources/de/flapdoodle/reverse/WhyUseTransitions.md

 ${autoCleanUp.2}
 ```

-As this example is not very complicated, even this looks a little bit over-engineered.
+As this example is not very complicated, even this looks a little over-engineered.
 But life is more complicated than that.
 So let's have a look how we can solve this in another way.

 First we need some unique identifier.
 It's like a variable name with some type information: